factorial-io/scotty/readme.md

 We welcome contributions!
 Please fork the repository, create a feature branch and submit a pull-request.

+* Try to add tests for your bug fixes and features.
+* Use conventional commits

 ### Requirements

 To run the server locally you need to have docker and docker-compose